AVATOL/nematocyst/README.md

 ## Quick Start (Application)

- This section shows how to quickly get started if you just want to use the binary executable and not the API.
-This is useful if you only need to use the built-in search spaces and search procedures.
-This section will walk through a sample scenario.
+ This section shows how to quickly get started if you just want to use the binary executable and not the API. **This is sufficient if you only need to use the built-in search spaces and search procedures.** This section will walk through a sample scenario.
 Let `$ROOT$` denote the root directory containing `src`.
 Please first read the Installation Instructions section.

 ### Setup Images, Groundtruth and Train/Validation/Test Splits